ReneMuhl/matplotlib_examples/README.md

 some python scripts to plot measure values

 (for example1)

 start the script with: `ptyhon evaluate1.py`

-and the follwing image (in PDF format) would be gernerated.
+and the follwing image (in PDF format) would be generated.

 ![ScreenShot](https://raw.github.com/ReneMuhl/matplotlib_examples/master/example1/LibMergeSort_Sortierszenarien_im_Vergleich.png)

 (similar for example2)

 start the script with: `ptyhon evaluate2.py`

-and the follwing image (in PDF format) would be gernerated.
+and the follwing image (in PDF format) would be generated.

 ![ScreenShot](https://raw.github.com/ReneMuhl/matplotlib_examples/master/example2/AbweichungenZoom.png)